An event organizer is in charge of planning, organizing and coordinating any type of event.

 How Much Money Does Eventbrite Earn?

-Since its inception, Eventbrite had impressive earnings, starting in 2009 with more than 90 million Euros.
+Since its inception, Eventbrite has had impressive earnings, starting in 2009 with more than 90 million Euros.

 The following year its revenues doubled to almost 200 million euros using social media to drive sales.